calebmsword/kivy/README.md

-It is also interesting to notice that the widget/local coordinates of the direct parent of widget_a are the same as the parent coordinates of widget_a.
+It is also interesting to notice that the widget/local coordinates of the direct parent of `widget_a` are the same as the parent coordinates of `widget_a`.
 That is, given

 BoxLayout: